 - Minimal prep time for this one-pot meal, just add some fresh herbs and it’s ready to serve!

 - This is a great recipe that’s versatile with a big, fresh flavor….you can eat it “as is” or try some of my other serving tips below.

 - Like this kind of recipe?
-Bookmark these other easy and delicious recipes for later – Taco Pie with Crescent Rolls, Citrus Chicken Thighs, Chicken with Stewed Tomatoes, Classic Salmon Patties Recipe with Crackers, this outstanding Turkey Burger, a classic baked Chicken Marsala, this light and versatile Rotisserie Chicken Salad, this wonderful ground turkey pasta bake, or this fabulous and easy Rustic Tortellini Soup, and this comforting Creamy Chicken Pasta Bake Recipe.
+Bookmark these other easy and delicious recipes for later – Taco Pie with Crescent Rolls, Citrus Chicken Thighs, Chicken with Stewed Tomatoes, Classic Salmon Patties Recipe with Crackers, this outstanding Turkey Burger, a classic baked Chicken Marsala, this light and versatile Rotisserie Chicken Salad, this wonderful ground turkey pasta bake, this fabulous and easy Rustic Tortellini Soup, and this comforting Creamy Chicken Pasta Bake Recipe.

 Ingredients You’ll Need

 For the full instructions and list of ingredients, please scroll to the recipe card below.

 - Sausage: Chicken Sausage is the favorite to use in this recipe, but you can certainly use turkey or pork sausage instead.

-- Peppers: One of my favorite fresh vegetables, get them in every color!
+- Bell Peppers: One of my favorite fresh vegetables, get them in every color!
 Red peppers, green, yellow, and orange.